enzo-project/enzo-e/doc/source/devel/physics.rst

 A particular scenario where this is relevant is when separate (somewhat-interchangable) :cpp:class:`!Method` classes implement different algorithms to model the same set of physics.
 For example, consider the storage/access of the dual-energy formalism configuration.
-Since this is mostly relevant in the context of a hydro-solver it may make sense to store this information :cpp:class:`!Method` class that encapsulates a hydro-solver.
+Since this is mostly relevant in the context of a hydro-solver it may make sense to store this information in the :cpp:class:`!Method` class that encapsulates a hydro-solver.
 However, because Enzo-E has :cpp:class:`!Method` classes that implement different hydro-solvers (that use the dual-energy formalism), we instead encode this information in a :cpp:class:`!Physics` class.

 There are also scenarios where some configuration information isn't really associated with any singular :cpp:class:`!Method`.